Coherent-Partners/spark-ts-sdk/docs/authentication.md

 ### Setting the API Key in Browser Environments

 By default, client-side use of this SDK is not recommended as it risks exposing your secret API credentials to attackers.
-However, the `allowBrowser` option can be used to bypass this restriction.
+But, the `allowBrowser` option can be used to bypass this restriction.
 When set to `true`, the SDK will assume you understand the risks and let you proceed.